DerBrunoIR/nBody/README.md

 This is the final version of the [nbody](https://en.wikipedia.org/wiki/N-body_simulation) simulation I made in my first year at my university.

-The original write up of my group, that also covers amazing unity implementation of my group buddy, can be found [here](https://www.mintgruen.tu-berlin.de/mathesisWiki/doku.php?id=ws2122:nbody:n-body-simulation).
+The original write up of my group, that also covers the amazing unity implementation of my group buddy, can be found [here](https://www.mintgruen.tu-berlin.de/mathesisWiki/doku.php?id=ws2122:nbody:n-body-simulation).

 The following will only summerize the simulation implemented in python.